 Creating a daycare business plan doesn't have to be complicated.
-In fact, with the right daycare business plan template, it can be pretty easy.
+In fact, the cheapest and easiest approach is to simply start with a blank word document and work through each of the above sections, it can be pretty easy.
 Here is a step-by-step guide on how to create a daycare business plan:

 Your daycare business's unique selling point (USP) should be the first thing you include in your business plan.
 What is it that makes your daycare center different from all the others?

 This description should be the foundation of your marketing efforts as well.